budai4medtech/miua2022/README.md

 Contributions of any kind welcome!

-## Contact
+## Contact and issues
-If you have specific questions about the content of this repository, you can drop us an email to [miguel.xochicale@kcl.ac.uk](mailto:miguel.xochicale@kcl.ac.uk?subject="[miua2022]").
-If your question might be relevant to other people, please instead [open an issue](https://github.com/budai4medtech/miua2022/issues).
+Feel free to [open an issue](https://github.com/budai4medtech/miua2022/issues) for questions.